 Another place to sneak in the keywords is the meta description, which is like the blurb to your post.
 Since it is the first few lines that a reader sees make sure it piques the interest of the reader before they click the link.

 In case you don’t write a meta description, the search engine will use the first 160 characters of your post which may not be as good as you write your own.
-So it is always a better SEO practice to include the meta description even for a book blogger.
+So it is always a better SEO practice to include the meta description.

-Like anywhere else, you get to make the first impression just once.
-Many people stop reading after the first three lines and if you don’t impress them by then they would.
+Just like in the real world, you get to make the first impression just once.
+Many people stop reading after the first three lines and if you don’t impress them by then, they would leave your page.

 For this reason, I usually avoid copy pasting the blurb content (from Goodreads) as the first paragraph in my reviews.
 But whatever you add in there, just make sure the keyword is included.

 With blogging becoming more and more visual, we need to make sure our images are top notch.
 Be it just using the book cover or a relevant image from Google search, we need to make sure they are not only on brand but also SEO friendly.

 Though search engine crawlers are essentially “blind”, we can make sure they index and rank our images with the image alternate text/tag.
 Including the alt text might seem negligible but it will be so much better than “IMG56784” when you fill the alt text with something relevant like “Blogging terms to know keyword”.